 With either option above, the .swf file gets copied into a support folder next to your .xar file, so that there is a copy of the file with your .xar file.
-Therefore if you subsequently change your animation and export an updated .swf file that you want to use instead, either browsE FOR THE NEW .SWF FILE USING THE "UTILITIES" > "WEB PROPERTIES" > "Placeholder tab" as above, or manually replace the file in the support folder with the updated file.
+Therefore if you subsequently change your animation and export an updated .swf file that you want to use instead, either browse for the New .swf file using the "Utilities" > "Web properties" > "Placeholder tab" as above, or manually replace the file in the support folder with the updated file.

-See the Support Folders section of the Document Handling chapter for more information.
+See the Support Folders section (on page 51) of the Document Handling chapter for more information.